johnnyw66/cc11xxflasher/README.md

 If you have a Raspberry Pi - this utility will flash the c11111 source.

-I stand on the shoulder of Giants
+I stand on the shoulders of Giants
 ---

 Thank you to *Aaron Christophel* for his github ESP_CC_Flasher project. https://github.com/atc1441/ESP_CC_Flasher